BIMSBbioinfo/janggu/docs/tutorial.rst

 Of particular importance are the Genomics-specific dataset, :class:`Dna` and :class:`Cover` which to easily access and fetch genomics data.
+Furthermore, the datasets :class:`Dna` and :class:`Cover` facilitate caching so that you can reload the data later much faster.
 Other Dataset classes, e.g. :class:`Array` are described in the Reference section.